altruios/namshubettulpa/public/namshubettuple/the-plan.md

 *The man to his left stabbing it into his own upper thigh* *The second man to his left bolted upright, and then scrambled out one entrance* ~The entrance opposite to the way Kent entered~
-*Kent did the same, running in for the opposite exit* ~Kent heard words that weren't words and then a loud thud~ ~He didn't look back~
+*Kent did the same, running towards the way he came in* ~Kent heard words that weren't words and then a loud thud~ ~He didn't look back~
 *He ran down the hallway to the exit*
-~It wasn't until he made it to front door that he heard scambling from inside~ }
+~It wasn't until he made it to front door that he heard scrambling from inside~ }
 {
 ~He made it to the corner of the alley of the street before he headed the metal door open behind him~